YesCymru: Origins

-YesCymru was set up in the summer of 2014 by several activists including Iestyn ap Rhobert, Siôn Jobbins and Hedd Gwynfor, who were inspired by campaigners in Scotland in the lead-up to the 2014 Scottish independence referendum.
+YesCymru was set up in the summer of 2014 by several activists including Iestyn ap Rhobert, Siôn Jobbins, Hedd Gwynfor, Branwen Alaw, Leon Noakes and Armon Gwilym who were inspired by campaigners in Scotland in the lead-up to the 2014 Scottish independence referendum.
 They saw how local pro-independence groups were started across Scotland and were convinced that was the best way forward for Welsh independence as well.

-The official launch of YesCymru took place in Cardiff on 20 February 2016, with former Plaid Cymru chairman John Dixon in attendance.
+'Wales Supporting YES', a solidarity rally outside the Senedd around the time of the Scottish referendum, drew around 800 people.
+Further meetings followed at Chapter Arts Centre in Cardiff and later in Carmarthen, where the name "YesCymru" was adopted and other legislation agreed.
+In 2015, a logo was adopted and membership was opened.
+The official launch of YesCymru took place at Cardiff's Old Library on 20 February 2016, with former Plaid Cymru chairman John Dixon in attendance.

 Iestyn told WalesOnline, "YesCymru is a bottom-up organisation rather than a top-down one.
 We don't have a lot of policies we expect members to subscribe to.
 Instead we want to discuss the practicalities of Wales as an independent country – what that would mean."
 He resigned as chairman in October 2018 after proposed changes to the group's constitution were blocked by members; he was later replaced by Jobbins, who was the chair between 2017 and July 2021, who stepped down over health concerns.
 When asked by the North Wales Daily Post what the group's policies were, Jobbins said: "YesCymru is a single issue movement.
 Our two main aims are for international recognition which means a seat for Wales in the United Nations and for Wales to have its own written constitution.
 We're making the general argument for independence.
 We are working from all parties and none.
 We welcome people who have different visions as to what an independent Wales would look like in terms of policies etc." Jobbins added that he would continue to support the organisation and that vice chair Sarah Rees would take over.

 Polls in 2014 suggested that support for Welsh independence was around 14% of voters.
 A poll performed in November 2020 found that when looking at those who would vote, 33% would vote Yes to Welsh independence.
 January 2021's Welsh Political Barometer poll for ITV Wales and Cardiff University suggested 29% of voters would vote 'Yes' to independence in a referendum.
 The seven most recent polls have found that when looking at support among voters (by excluding answers of 'don't know') support for Welsh independence is between 29% and 33%.